 SARAH: I call it designing a life you are excited about living.
 Whether people are getting raises or starting new businesses or writing books or whatever — anything other than obsessing over the crocodile or wrestling with the crocodile.
 Who do you want to be?
 When you were a little girl, your life goal was not to study narcissism.

 NATALIE: Yeah, exactly.
-Is your program…?
-This is a free thing, and I’ll put a link to the free… What is it exactly?
+Let’s talk about “The Systematic Strategy that High-Achieving Women Use to Find Peace, Love, and Confidence After a Toxic Relationship.”
+This is a free thing, and I’ll put a link to the free… What is it, exactly?